'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

 "This gives individuals the ability to feel like they can become not just a foot soldier," Braniff said, but "someone who will be referenced by the next individual."

 The 8chan site has about 15 million visitors each month, according to SimilarWeb.
 The forum was created in 2013 by computer programmer Fredrick Brennan as a place where uncensored speech could thrive.
-It was a spinoff from 4chan, a popular site for gamers which Brennan thought had become too heavily moderated.
+It was a spinoff from 4chan, a popular site for gamers that Brennan thought had become too heavily moderated.
 But Brennan later walked away from 8chan, saying some of the content on the site had become toxic.

-He also criticized Jim and Ron Watkins — the father and son team currently running the site — and thanked Cloudflare for ending its ties to 8chan.
+He also criticized Jim and Ron Watkins — the father-and-son team currently running the site — and thanked Cloudflare for ending its ties to 8chan.
 "Finally this nightmare might have an end," Brennan said on Twitter.

 Thank you so much @CloudFlare.
 Finally this nightmare might have an end.
 I just want to go back to making my fonts in peace and not have to worry about getting phone calls from CNN/New York Times every time a mass shooting happens.
 They could have prevented this and chose not to.— Fredrick Brennan (@HW_BEAT_THAT) August 5, 2019